learnwithgurpreet/learnwithgurpreet.com/src/posts/2020/responsive-vs-adaptive-design.md

 ---
 title: 'Responsive vs. Adaptive Design'
 date: '2020-09-06'
-description: One of the regular topics which usually comes in every discussion before starting a website is actually a bit confusing too.
+excerpt: One of the regular topics which usually comes in every discussion before starting a website is actually a bit confusing too.
 tags:
   - 'Tech'
 ---